Al3xandruF/explorers_project-4_fullstack/README.md

     ![Input Errors](/documentation/readme_snippets/com_replies_w3c_val_error_input.png)

 * After searching online for the cause of these errors and without any real solution found at the time, I decided to contact CI tutors which they instructed me to record this on the ReadMe and the steps being taken.
-    * The cause for these errrors is how Django Syntax renders the html in my page source code.
+    * The cause for these errors is how Django Syntax renders the html in my page source code.
     * Platforms which I looked for a solution or a lead on trying to understand what exactly in Django syntax causes these errors: Stackoverflow, GeeksforGeeks, medium, freecodecamp etc.
     * This is still looked into and will update the app after submission results.

 * author.svg avatar throws a 404 in the console.
 In progress to be sorted...

 ![avatar 404 error](/documentation/readme_snippets/Avatar_404_Error.png)

+* #### To note that the existing Bugs don't affect the functionality/responsiveness of the application in any way.
+They just need to be addressed after the submission result.

 ## Technologies Used